London Underground C69 and C77 Stock: History

-In 1968, C69 stock 6-car trains were ordered from Metro-Cammell of Washwood Heath to replace O Stock and P Stock on London Underground's Circle and Hammersmith & City lines for delivery from 1969, but trials of a four-car unit were delayed until summer 1970.
-The first entered service on 28 September 1970.
+In May 1968, an order for 212 cars (35 6-car trains, plus a spare car) was placed with Metro-Cammell of Washwood Heath to replace O Stock and P Stock on London Underground's Circle and Hammersmith & City lines for delivery from 1969, but trials of a four-car unit were delayed until summer 1970.
+The C69 stock first entered service on 28 September 1970.
+For the name of the train, the letter C was chosen as the train would be used on the Circle line.

 The C69 stock was constructed using the then-standard form of a load-bearing aluminium underframe with a non-load-bearing body of riveted panels on aluminium framing.
 The high-density nature of the Circle line service meant that loading times were important; consequently all cars were fitted with four double sets of air-operated sliding doors per side.
 Seating was mainly transverse, and total seating capacity was 32 per car.
 The 106 DM cars (Nos 5501-5606) were each coupled to one of 106 T (Nos 6501-6606) forming semi-permanent two-car units, with an automatic coupler at each end.
 Three such units were then marshalled as six-car trains for normal service.
 The DM cars were slightly longer to accommodate the drivers' cabs, the saloon dimensions in all other respects being the same.